-Since its premiere in 2016, Akram Khan’s re-imagining of Giselle has moved audiences worldwide (live, in cinemas and on DVD/Blu-ray).
-Here is a little of what they shared about the production
+Since its premiere in 2016, Akram Khan’s re-imagining of Giselle has moved audiences worldwide (live, in cinemas, on DVD/Blu-ray and on TV).
+Here is a little of what they shared about the production.

 Toe shoes have never been so menacing and thrilling.
 Primal, visceral, terrifying, exquisite, tender, violent, gorgeous, exhilarating, fantastic, intense, loud, poignant, brilliant #englishnationalballet #giselle @HarrisTheater @ENBallet pic.twitter.com/9ybow3Lt1W